vijayraavi/architecture-center/docs/guide/design-principles/index.md

 **Consider MapReduce or other parallel, distributed algorithms**.
 Depending on the data and type of work to be performed, you may be able to split the work into independent tasks that can be performed by multiple nodes working in parallel.
 See [Big compute architecture style][big-compute].

 **Use leader election for coordination**.
-In cases where you need to coordinate operations, make sure the coordinator does not become a single point of failure in the application.
-Using the [Leader Election pattern][leader-election], one instance is the leader at any time, and acts as the coordinator.
+If you do need to coordinate operations, make sure the coordinator does not become a single point of failure.
+Use the [Leader Election pattern][leader-election].
 If the leader fails, a new instance is elected to be the leader.

 ## Design to scale out

 **Design your application so that it can scale horizontally**.
-A primary advantage of the cloud is elastic scaling &mdash; the ability to use as much capacity as you need, scaling out as load increases, and scaling in when the extra capacity is not needed.
+A big advantage of the cloud is elastic scaling &mdash; the ability to use as much capacity as you need, scaling out as load increases, and scaling in when the extra capacity is not needed.
 Design your application so that it can scale horizontally, adding or removing new instances as demand requires.

 ### Recommendations

 **Avoid instance stickiness**.
 Stickiness, or *session affinity*, is when requests from the same client are always routed to the same server.
 Stickiness limits the application's ability to scale out.
-For example, traffic from a high-volume user will not be distributed across instances.
-Causes of stickiness include storing session state in memory, and using machine-specific keys for encryption.
 Make sure that any instance can handle any request.

 **Identify bottlenecks**.
 Scaling out isn't a magic fix for every performance issue.
-For example, if your backend database is the bottleneck, it won't help to add more web servers.
+If your backend database is the bottleneck, it won't help to add more web servers.
 Identify and resolve the bottlenecks in the system first, before throwing more instances at the problem.
 Stateful parts of the system are the most likely cause of bottlenecks.

 **Decompose workloads by scalability requirements.**  Applications often consist of multiple workloads, with different requirements for scaling.
 For example, an application might have a public-facing site and a separate administration site.
 The public site may experience sudden surges in traffic, while the administration site has a smaller, more predictable load.

-**Offload resource-intensive tasks.** Tasks that require a lot of CPU or I/O resources should be moved to [background jobs][background-jobs] when possible, to minimize the load on the front end that is handling user requests.
+**Offload resource-intensive tasks.** Move tasks that require a lot of CPU or I/O resources to [background jobs][background-jobs] when possible, to minimize the load on the front end that handles user requests.

 **Use built-in autoscaling features**.
-Many Azure compute services have built-in support for autoscaling.
+Many Azure services have built-in support for autoscaling.
 If the application has a predictable, regular workload, scale out on a schedule.
-For example, scale out during business hours.
-Otherwise, if the workload is not predictable, use performance metrics such as CPU or request queue length to trigger autoscaling.
-For autoscaling best practices, see [Autoscaling][autoscaling].
+Otherwise, performance metrics such as CPU or request queue length to trigger autoscaling.
+See [Autoscaling best practices][autoscaling].

 **Consider aggressive autoscaling for critical workloads**.
 For critical workloads, you want to keep ahead of demand.
 It's better to add new instances quickly under heavy load to handle the additional traffic, and then gradually scale back.

 **Design for scale in**.
-Remember that with elastic scale, the application will have periods of scale in, when instances get removed.
-The application must gracefully handle instances being removed.
-Here are some ways to handle scalein:
+With elastic scale, the application will have periods of scale in, when instances get removed.
+The application must gracefully handle instances being removed:

 - Listen for shutdown events (when available) and shut down cleanly.
 - Clients/consumers of a service should support transient fault handling and retry.